fdeblasio/pokeemerald-expansion/notes.md

 ## To Do (common):
 ### Champions
 - Moves:
+    - Power:
+        - Bone Rush: 25->30 (still 25 in EE for macro)
+    - Effect:
         - Dire Claw: 50%->30%
             - Macro with Tri Attack?
         - Iron Head: 30%->20%
             - All but Air Slash and Zing Zap can go back to 20%; update notes if so
-    - Bone Rush: 30 in Champions, 25 here for macro
     - Some moveset notes will have to be edited, like Machamp getting Drain Punch
+- Abilities:
+    - Add Dragonize to DynamicPower
 - Megas:
     - Starmie:
         - Make attacking stats more consistent?
-(Regular has 25 more SpA, but Mega has 10 more Atk)
+(Regular has 25 more SpA, Mega has 30 more SpA but actually more Atk from Huge Power)
-            - It seems like it might actually have 30 more SpA but Pure Power
     - Dragonite line:
         - Make attacking stats more consistent?
 (Regular has 34 more Atk, but Mega has 21 more SpA)
     - Lucario Z: